epicsam123/Hilo-Specification/README.md

 # Hilo-Specification
 First team activity (team 7)

+Names: Charlie Mitts, James Chan, Spencer Kingsbury, Samuel Casellas

 # Code Planning
 There are two classes for this program:

-1. The director
+1. Director
-2. A card
+2. Dealer

 The following responsibilities, behaviors, and statuses are as follows: